Overlander Mountain Lodge

 Meet our specialists

-To start planning your vacation to Overlander Mountain Lodge
+Call us on 6469186980 to start planning your vacation to Overlander Mountain Lodge or take a look at our itineraries to Alberta

 For those who like peace and tranquillity, away from the towns, the Overlander Mountain Lodge presents a wonderful escape.
 Choose from cosy lodge rooms or one of the larger chalets to use as a base for exploring this beautiful area.